DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

   - **/iac**: Infrastructure as Code (IaC) files for setting up the environment, including database provisioning and configuration scripts.

+### Folder Structure and Descriptions for GitHub Actions

+- **/.github**: Contains GitHub Actions workflows and configurations.
+  - **/workflows**: Default directory for GitHub Action workflows.
+    - **main.yml**: Main workflow for CI/CD pipeline.
+    - **test.yml**: Testing workflow.
+    - **deploy.yml**: Deployment workflow.
+    - **dispatch.yml**: Manual or scheduled workflow trigger.
+    - **/reusable-workflows**: Contains reusable workflows.
+      - **linting.yml**: Linting reusable workflow.
+      - **test-reusable.yml**: Testing reusable workflow.

+  - **/actions**: Custom GitHub Actions defined in the repository.
+    - **/my-custom-action**: Custom action directory.
+      - **Dockerfile**: Dockerfile for the custom action.
+      - **action.yml**: Metadata file for the custom action.
+      - **entrypoint.sh**: Entrypoint script for the custom action.

+  - **/scripts**: Utility scripts used in workflows.
+    - **deploy.sh**: Script for deployment.
+    - **test.sh**: Script for running tests.
+    - **lint.sh**: Script for linting.

+### Benefits of This Structure

+#### App Repositories

+1. **Separation of Concerns**: The structure separates documentation, application code, and infrastructure configurations, making it easier to manage and navigate.
+2. **Scalability**: The modular approach in `iac/terraform/modules` and environment-specific configurations under `environments/` allow the project to scale without cluttering the repository.
+3. **Maintainability**: Clear organization of application logic, infrastructure, and scripts simplifies maintenance and updates, as changes can be localized to specific directories.

+#### Infrastructure as Code (IaC)

+1. **Modularization**: Reusable Terraform modules allow for a consistent setup across different environments and projects, reducing duplication and the potential for errors.
+2. **Environment-Specific Configurations**: The `env_override` and `environments` directories enable tailored infrastructure configurations for dev, staging, and production environments, promoting best practices for managing different deployment stages.
+3. **Automation**: Scripts in the `scripts` directory automate repetitive tasks, enhancing efficiency and reducing the risk of human error during infrastructure management.

+#### Database Repositories

+1. **Clear Organization**: The separation of different database components (schemas, stored procedures, functions, etc.) into their own directories makes it easy to locate and manage specific parts of the database.
+2. **Version Control and Migrations**: The `migrations` directory supports version control of the database schema, making it easier to track and apply changes over time.
+3. **Consistency and Best Practices**: By organizing the database code and configurations according to established standards and practices, the structure helps ensure the integrity and quality of the database.

+#### GitHub Actions

+1. **Organization**: Clearly separates different types of workflows and actions, making the repository easy to navigate and understand.
+2. **Reusability**: Reusable workflows allow common tasks to be shared across multiple workflows or repositories, reducing duplication and ensuring consistency.
+3. **Maintainability**: Specific parts of the workflow, such as deployment or testing scripts, can be updated independently without affecting other workflows.
+4. **Scalability**: New workflows, scripts, or actions can be added without cluttering the main workflows directory, allowing for easy expansion as the project grows.

+Overall, this structure promotes clarity, reusability, and maintainability across the app, infrastructure, and database repositories.

 ## Release Notes Template
 The following is the release note template used to organize key details of a product update, including release date, developer info, version, new features, bug fixes, and downloadable assets.
 It ensures clear communication of changes to users.